MrPilotMan/Burst-Paper-Wallet/README.md

 * Account Migration

 ### Known issues
-* Non-standard passphrase lengths may not render the passphrase QR code the correct size.
+* Non-standard passphrase length and form may result in an incorrectly rendered passphrase QR code, and placement of the passphrase may be thrown off.

 ### Credits - Thank you all!